 Alison Mitchell BBC Career

-Mitchell has served across all BBC networks, including Radio 5 Live, Radio 4, Radio 1, the Asian Network and the World Service, and has presented sport news for the BBC News Channel.
+Mitchell has served across all BBC networks, including Radio 5 Live, Radio 4, Radio 1, the Asian Network, and the World Service, and has presented sports news for the BBC News Channel.
 She was Britain’s first female cricket commentator, calling games ball-by-ball.

-Mitchell specializes in cricket as part of the Test Match Special team, but she also surrounds major events for BBC Sport such as the Olympics, Commonwealth Games and Wimbledon.
-She also presents sport on the Today programme on BBC Radio 4.
-She spent many years as a sports news presenter for 5 Live, and has also presented the sport for Radio 1’s Newsbeat, including a stint on The Chris Moyles Show.
+Mitchell specializes in cricket as part of the Test Match Special team, but she also surrounds major events for BBC Sport such as the Olympics, Commonwealth Games, and Wimbledon.
+She also presents sport on the Today program on BBC Radio 4.
+She spent many years as a sports news presenter for 5 Live and has also presented the sport for Radio 1’s Newsbeat, including a stint on The Chris Moyles Show.

 In January 2015, Mitchell took on the role of lead presenter of Stumped, the weekly cricket show on the BBC World Service which is also broadcast on All India Radio and ABC Grandstand.